 If you or your dependents are victims of domestic abuse or spousal abandonment, you may qualify for a Special Enrollment Period.
 The National Domestic Violence hotline’s phone number is 1-800-799-7233.
 They can offer resources to help you and can provide advice on how to find new health insurance.
 You can also refer to healthcare.gov or your state marketplace, or consider applying to Medicaid.

 As far as COVID-19 is concerned, it’s not a qualifying life event in itself.
 Eleven states, including D.C., have opened Special Enrollment Periods, but the other 38 states haven’t.
-If you live in one of these 38 states, you’ll have to check if you have a qualifying life event, says Susan Lyon, head of Media and Partnerships at Health Sherpa.
+If you live in one of these 38 states, you’ll have to check if you have a qualifying life event, says Susan Lyon, Media and Partnerships Manager at Health Sherpa.

 See a full list of qualifying life events on this SEP list.